dstmarthe/ath/content/science/What-makes-us-human/index.md

 hasVideo: false
 ---

-#### "What Makes Us Human?" - Exploring the Unique Qualities that Define Our Species

-As a species, humans have always been fascinated by what sets us apart from other animals.
-From our ability to think, communicate, and create, to our capacity for emotions, empathy, and morality, there are many traits that make us unique.
+Humans are pretty cool, huh?
+We've got all sorts of unique qualities that set us apart from the rest of the animal kingdom.
 But what exactly makes us human?
-In this article, we'll explore some of the key characteristics that define our species and what makes us truly unique.
+Let's dive into the wacky and wonderful world of humanity and find out!

 #### Cognitive Abilities